7 Reasons Your Filter Isn't Improving Your Indoor Air Quality

 Here's a chart I saw in a presentation at the North American Passive House Conference in Boston last month.
 It was put together by my friend John Semmelhack of Think Little in Virginia from data he found in various places.

 As you can see, you've got to step up your filter game to at least MERV-10 to get even half of the PM2.5.
-But you really need to be at MERV-13 because you want to remove more than 90% of those particular little bitty invisible pieces of stuff.
+But you really need to be at MERV-13 because it's better to remove more than 85% of those particular little bitty invisible pieces of stuff.
+And that was Dr. Brett Singer's recommendation at his 2018 Building Science Summer Camp presentation.

 But there's a caveat here: Many (most?) systems with high-MERV filters decrease the air flow because of poor design.
 My next three articles will explore this issue in depth and show you how to do it right.